 The architectural and civil drafter makes a median $55,550 per year or $26.71 an hour.
 You can become an architectural and civil drafter by obtaining a certificate.

-The architectural and civil drafter prepares the drawings of buildings and topographical relief maps.
+These professionals prepare the drawings of buildings and topographical relief maps.
 These drawings are to be used in civil engineering projects that may include public works, bridges and highways.
 To perform this job, you will need to have extensive knowledge of mathematics, engineering practices and building materials.
 Architectural and civil drafters take the designs that engineers and architects create and feed them into software that creates technical drawings.

 The program that you will be a part of will prepare you to be an architectural and civil drafter.
 The courses include sketching, computer-aided design or CAD and design fundamentals, and you may develop specialized skills in these areas.
 For example, you may specialize in mechanical drafting or architectural drafting.